 The bad thing about this type of hole punch is, just like those old-school scissors I used as a kid, they aren’t very comfortable and usually require some force.

 The Cushion-Grip Hole Punch

-This cushion-grip model is the hole punch that I always recommend.
+This cushion-grip model is in my opinion, the best kids hole punch for kids.
+It is the hole puncher that I always recommend.

 The best thing about this hole punch is that it has a cushion grip, making it comfortable to use.
 In addition, I believe that it is a little easier to operate than the old-school metal punch.

 This hole punch also delivers on the visibility factor.
 Kids can see where it’s going to punch and, therefore, aim it to punch holes in the printed circles on hole punch printables, a punch card, or a hole punch strip.

 Reduced Effort One-Hole Punch

 This hole punch has a lot going for it.
 It’s pretty comfortable to use and has a reduced-effort design so that you don’t have to squeeze as hard to get the punch to go through.

 It easily punches through a paper plate, construction paper, etc. The problem that I have with this hole punch is that you can’t see where it will punch.